Jet Formation in 3D GRMHD Simulations of Bondi-Hoyle-Lyttleton Accretion: Approach

 \subsection{Numerical Method and Simulation Setup}

 We evolve our simulations using the GPU-accelerated, three-dimensional general-relativistic magnetohydrodynamic code \verb|H-AMR| \citep{HAMR}. \verb|H-AMR| uses a spherical polar grid that is uniform in ${\rm log}r$ and centered on the BH.
 We use a Kerr metric where the BH spin vector is in the $+\hat{z}$ direction.
 We also use multiple numerical speed-ups that make \verb|H-AMR| well-suited to problems with large scale separation, such as the one studied here.
 This includes five levels of local adaptive time-stepping and $\theta$-dependent static refinement criteria \citep[for details see][]{HAMR}.
 The base resolution of our grid is $({\rm N}_{r}\times{\rm N}_\theta\times{\rm N}_\phi)=(768\times192\times256)$.
-The inner radial boundary is located sufficiently deep within the event horizon of the BH such that it is causally disconnected from the rest of the flow.
-We place the outer radial boundary at $R_{\rm out} = 2\times10^5 r_{\rm g}$, which is sufficiently far such that the outer boundary is causally disconnected from the accretion flow.
+We use horizon-penetrating Kerr-Schild coordinates and place the inner radial boundary sufficiently deep within the BH event horizon such that the boundary is causally disconnected from the BH exterior.
+By placing the outer radial boundary at a sufficiently large radius, $R_{\rm out} = 2\times10^5 r_{\rm g}$, we ensure that it is causally disconnected from the accretion flow.
 Both radial boundaries use inflow boundary conditions.
 The polar boundary condition is transmissive and the azimuthal boundary condition is periodic \citep{liska_2018}.